 However, we can’t do this alone.
 We are seeking partners who can join us in caring for severely injured people.
 As a generous individual or a Company through CSR and other philanthropic initiatives, you can help us save lives!

-In road traffic accidents every minute counts.
+After a road traffic accident, every minute counts.
 The Golden Hour is the critical period within which timely action can prevent death and disability.
-Donate to the Golden Hour Fund and you can save a life.
+We want to be able to give the care needed to every patient during this time, whether they have the funds to pay or not.
+You can help.
+Donate to the Golden Hour Fund and you can help save a life.

 One day, Raju and his sister took a ride on his father’s motorbike.
 He did not have a driver’s license.
 Neither of them wore helmets.
 Driving on the busy national highway, Raju lost control of the bike.
 They crashed into a truck and both children were thrown off the bike.

 They were rushed to the Accident & Emergency Department of CMC.
 Raju had suffered a spinal cord injury.
 This left his legs & arms completely paralysed.
-He lost all ability to walk, stand, sit or even move his hands and legs.
+He lost all ability to walk, stand or even move his hands and legs.
 His sister had multiple fractures that needed surgery.